Plotting#

 supplied as follows:

-: this flag will add a default colorbar to the axesmode
+- add_colorbar=True: this flag will add a default colorbar to the axes

 Each plotting method always returns the mappable so that you can make your own colorbars, and refer to its parent axes and in turn the axes parent figure.